Watch past educational presentations and see live events in real time

 Explore available award and grant opportunities for fellows-in-training.

 Make a choice that matters

-The RISE Registry is a unique tool created by the ACR to help rheumatologists succeed in improving the care experience and the health of patients.
-It automatically extracts clinical data directly from the EHR systems of participating individual practices, aggregates these data centrally, and provides easily understandable analytics.
+The RISE registry is a unique tool created by the ACR to help rheumatology professionals succeed in improving the care experience and the health of patients.

-RISE can help practices and health care providers evaluate the quality of care they deliver to patients and identify opportunities for improvement.
-Through the RISE dashboard, providers can track their performance on a variety of quality measures down to the patient level and see how they compare to their peers nationally.
-They can also learn how to optimize treatments using the ACR’s Rapid-Cycle Performance Assessment Activity, which was developed for use with RISE.
+RISE helps practices and health care providers evaluate the quality of care delivered to patients and identify opportunities for improvement.
+Through the RISE dashboard, providers can track their performance down to the patient level on a variety of quality measures and see how they compare to their peers nationally.

 No Extra Investment

 RISE is free for all ACR and ARP members.
 Because RISE personalizes our approach for each practice’s EHR system and workflow, providers are not required to pay for and develop custom interfaces.
 Some EHRs charge the practice a fee to integrate or share patient data with the RISE team; contact your EHR primary contact(s) to learn more.

 The RISE registry team is here to give users a positive experience as they watch their care improve.
 With five full-time staff members, your questions and comments are heard and answered quickly.
 RISE users also receive regular communication from staff on updates with MIPS, upcoming deadlines, as well as innovative project opportunities.